efficience-it/docker-practice/CONTRIBUTING.md

 # Contributing to docker-practice

 👋 Thank you for considering contributing to **docker-practice**!
-This project is a community-driven, unofficial repository designed to help people prepare for the **Docker Certified Associate (DCA)** certification exam.
+This project is a community-driven, unofficial repository designed to help people training on docker.

 ---